Alexander Technique for People Living with Parkinson’s

 The Alexander Technique offers people living with Parkinson’s self-management strategies that can help them gain more control of movement patterns, with potential improvements in balance, posture and walking.
 It can enable them to participate in everyday activities with greater confidence and minimal interference from symptoms.

 The Walter Carrington Educational Trust at the Alexander Technique Centre aims to further the work of F. M. Alexander and make it more available to people living with Parkinson’s.
 In Autumn 2016, the Trust supported four teachers of the Alexander Technique to receive specialist training and gain more experience in working with this population.
 These teachers have developed and delivered several group introductory workshops for people affected by Parkinson’s, as well as a continuing professional development programme for other Alexander teachers.
-In February 2018, the Trust sponsored six more teachers have joined this initiative to receive specialist training, and in 2019, up to ten more teachers will benefit from the teacher training programme, this time with assistance from both the Trust and Parkinson’s UK.
-Two afternoon workshops for people living with Parkinson’s – including carers – will be offered on 8th and 15th February, 2019.
+In February 2018, the Trust sponsored six more teachers have joined this initiative to receive specialist training, and in 2019, ten more teachers benefited from the teacher training programme, this time with assistance from both the Trust and Parkinson’s UK.
+Two afternoon workshops for people living with Parkinson’s – including carers – were offered on 8th and 15th February, 2019.